 B.I.D. board members and staff welcome input from interested residents, as together we can sustain a vibrant commercial district in our Village.
 The current strong momentum and developments underway make this an exciting time to do business in Shorewood, and to get involved.
-For more information, please visit www.shorewoodwi.com, or contact Jim Plaisted at 414-916-8975 or jim@shorewoodwi.com.
+For more information, please visit www.shorewoodwi.com, or contact the Executive Director at 414-585-8100 or director@shorewoodwi.com.